flaptor/indextank-cloudfoundry-sample/README.md

 IndexTank CloudFoundry Sample
 =============================

-This is a sample app, that can index random documents on an IndexTank instance provided by CloudFoundry.
+This is a sample app, that indexes a random document  on an IndexTank instance provided by CloudFoundry.
+If you are building a CloudFoundry app and need indextank support, just look at the **before** block.

 Usage
 -----